Notarrogantjustbetter/NotesApp/README.md

 # Info

-* Create account, take notes, delete notes, view notes.
+* Create account, then you can add notes, view notes and delete notes.